stanislaw/SoftwareDesignHeuristics/README.md

 - If feature is hard to implement it might indicate that it is something wrong with feature (or product).

-- If you know [True Name](https://en.wikipedia.org/wiki/True_name) of something you have power over it.
+- **True Name.** If you know [True Name](https://en.wikipedia.org/wiki/True_name) of something you have power over it.
 Good class - this is what True Name is in OOP.
 See also [Mass and Gravity](http://www.carlopescio.com/2008/12/notes-on-software-design-chapter-2-mass.html).

-- Prima Materia Heuristics.
-Sometimes to make further progress you need to un-implement (break!) particular pattern/architecture/solution and put it back into [Prima Materia](Prima materia - Wikipedia, the free encyclopedia) state and only then thansform it into a something new.
+- **Prima Materia.** Sometimes to make further progress you need to un-implement (break!) particular pattern/architecture/solution and put it back into [Prima Materia](Prima materia - Wikipedia, the free encyclopedia) state and only then thansform it into a something new.
 Metaphors similar to Prima Materia are "primordial soup" and "indifferentiated soup of ideas" (Eric Evans - DDD).

 - Always leave code in a better state than it had been before you got it, save a time for future you or someone else to make it even better (dedicated to folks who enjoy fixing things "in just a few minutes").

-- Ignorance Heuristics.
-Bad code comes from ignorance, not from evil will, inspite of the fact that both bad code and evil will share ignorance as their root.
+- **Ignorance.** Bad code comes from ignorance, not from evil will, inspite of the fact that both bad code and evil will share ignorance as their root.
 Sometimes it helps a lot to wear imaginary ignorance hat to understand an intention behind a code you're reading.

-- Ignorance II Heuristics.
-One interesting feature of Ignorance is that it imposes a limit on ability of a software to scale.
+- **Ignorance II.** One interesting feature of Ignorance is that it imposes a limit on ability of a software to scale.
 Written with ignorance in mind software sooner or later becomes a stone and nightmare so that eventually programmers on a team start to avoid going to "the dark forest".